geekodour/o/content/docs/tools/primary_toolchest.md

 -   I use Airtable extensively as my data-store for things.
 I'll probably move to something else if I ever hit limits.
 -   Occasionally I'd use Datasette but I want to use more of it. esp the sqlite-utils stuff looks interesting.
+-   To explore datasets I use visidata.
+It [is awesome](https://www.visidata.org/docs/formats/).
+Not only csv, parquet but also json, sqlite, postgres, shapefiles/mbtiles, pcap files! etc.

 </div>